 Often, there’s a deductible for a preferred provider organization plan.

 No option is right for everyone.
-Weighing the pros and cons can help you choose the one that’s right for you.
+Weighing the pros and cons can help you choose the plan that’s right for you.

 If you don’t have health insurance, you can get coverage by:

-As part of the Affordable Care Act, insurance companies cannot limit coverage based on a pre-existing condition (such as breast cancer).
+As part of the Affordable Care Act, insurance companies can't limit coverage based on a pre-existing condition (such as breast cancer).

 Although employers are the main source of group insurance coverage, organizations such as unions, professional associations, churches and civic groups may also offer insurance to their members.